As articulated in the OSU's Strategic Plan, the University's three top goals are to:

 Telecom Work Order System – We are in the final phase of implementing a new telecom work order system that will replace our older system that has reached its end of life and for which we no longer can receive support.
 The new system will have the ability for customers to initiate work orders directly, will allow us to share the details of work orders with customers, and will be fully online by the fall.

 Travel and Expense Project – Enterprise Computing Services will help enable staff and faculty to electronically submit their requests for travel reimbursements.
-Projected completion is by the end of 2012.
+Projected completion is by the mid-fall of 2013.

 The greatest perceived information security risk faced by organizations is human fallibility.
 Mitigation of this risk is typically addressed by the implementation of policy and procedures, technical solutions such as firewalls and anti-malware software, and security awareness training.
 While the organization is in the process of addressing the policy/procedure and technical side of the human equation, a comprehensive security awareness program is critical to protecting OSU's data systems and community.